Bytelog/satchel/README.md

 # Data Structures
 Here lies a collection of data structures which I have implemented for learning purposes.
 Although I strive for efficient and correct implementations, I do not recommend using them in code of any importance.
-Some details of implementation:
+Instead, I refer you to [klib](https://github.com/attractivechaos/klib).

+## Methodology
-* The APIs mostly try and mirror C++'s STL, including efficiency guarantees
+The containers mostly try and mirror C++'s STL, including efficiency guarantees.
+They are typed as (void \*) to allow for generic usage.
+This comes with a small performance penalty.
+This approach has been chosen because it yields the cleanest and most easily understood code.

-* Some implementations favor contiguous memory to make use of caching, at the cost of time complexity.
-* Each implementation supports only one type (usually int)
+In some instances, time complexity has been sacrificed in favor of contiguous memory, to make use of caching.
+On most modern machines this should provide higher performance.

+Some other notes:
 * The data structures either utilize iterators or indices, but not both
 * Underlying memory is never zeroed, even when cleared
 * There is no bounds checking.
-This may change, but I'm inclined to keep the implementation minimalistic
-* Code is reused where possible.
-For example: stack depends on vec.
-* Failures of I/O functions such as `malloc` are unhandled
+* Failures of I/O functions such as `malloc` are unhandled (for now)
 * `__builtin_expect` is not used for optimization
 * No care has been given to packing structs efficiently